Beat the Heat in Madrid: 9 ways to cool off like a local this summer

 You might, naturally, have other things to do during daylight hours than lie in a dark, coffin-like room waiting for nightfall.
 A day job, perhaps?

-But if you have a lifestyle that permits it, by all means.
-Stay in bed with a wet towel on your head all you want.
+But if you have a lifestyle that permits it, then by all means: stay in bed with a wet towel on your head all you want.

-Patience, though: Did I mention it gets dark around 10 PM?
+Patience, though: Did I mention it gets dark around 10 PM in summer?
 Yep.
 10 PM.

 Thanks to Spain’s silly choice of timezone back during the dictatorship, you might be spending quite a lot of time at home.